-Rock legend David Crosby dies aged 81
+US rock legend David Crosby dies aged 81

 His career saw him achieve the rare feat of being inducted to the revered Rock and Roll Hall of Fame twice.

-His wife told showbiz site Variety that he died while surrounded by family.
+His wife told showbiz site Variety that he died "after a long illness" while surrounded by family.

 "His legacy will continue to live on through his legendary music," the statement added.